Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 In short, Section 8 of the U.S. Housing Act (1937) provides safe, sanitary housing at affordable rates to low-income families and individuals.
 So, assistance is often in a voucher or subsidy, which beneficiaries can use to acquire a modest home of their choice.

-So, Section 811 funds housing projects that provide affordable homes to low-income disabled individuals and the families of disabled individuals who meet the income requirements.
+So, Section 811 funds housing projects that provide affordable homes to low-income disabled individuals and families of disabled individuals who meet the income requirements.

 This program gives low-income, elderly individuals aged 62 or older—the opportunity to live independently in low-cost housing units with access to various support services.
 Although no new housing developments have commenced under this program since 2012, the units built-in previous years continue to house low-income senior residents.

 These loans help low-income families in rural areas obtain adequate housing by providing them with payment assistance.
-In short, payment assistance is a short-term financial aid that subsidises a portion of the beneficiary’s monthly mortgage payments.
+In short, payment assistance is a short-term financial aid that subsidizes a portion of the beneficiary’s monthly mortgage payments.

 Assistance Program